-White collar crimes is a term that spans an array of illicit activities that involve, as the FBI states, lying, cheating, and stealing.
-White collar crimes typically refer to a type of crime committed by business people, entrepreneurs, public officials, and professionals through deception normally committed in a commercial setting for financial gain, as opposed to street crimes which tend to involve force and violence.
+White collar offenses are typically a type of crime committed by business people, entrepreneurs, public officials and professionals through deception normally committed in a commercial setting for financial gain, as opposed to street crimes which tend to involve force and violence.

-Among this overarching definition of white collar crimes are embezzlement, bribery, extortion, larceny, commercial and consumer frauds, insider trading various financial swindles such as ponzi schemes, bribery, and more.
+White collar crimes include bribery, scams, embezzlement, bank fraud, extortion, larceny, commercial and consumer frauds, insider trading, various financial swindles such as Ponzi schemes, bribery, wire fraud and more.

-Your attorney will then evaluate your position to determine if authorities have insufficient legally obtained evidence that may result in dismissal, or determine the best defense theory for your case.
-Your lawyer will oversee an investigation of the allegations, including police investigations, testimony of witnesses and victims, and the physical evidence against you.
+A criminal defense lawyer will then evaluate your position to determine if authorities have insufficient legally obtained evidence that may result in dismissal, or determine the best defense theory for your case.
+They will oversee an investigation of the allegations, including police investigations, the testimony of witnesses and victims and the physical evidence against you.

 If that cannot be accomplished, your attorney will represent you at sentencing and produce evidence to mitigate the sentence the court imposes and reduce possible fines.

 Although white collar crimes are not physically violent, they do carry prison terms ranging from one to 30 years, significant fines and loss of professional licenses.
 If you are charged with a white collar crime, or even if you think you are under investigation for such a crime, it is to your advantage to seek legal representation immediately.

 White collar crime is a bit different than other crimes in that people generally know they are under investigation long before they are ever charged with a crime.
 If you know you are being investigated for a white collar crime you should contact an attorney immediately.